 Proper padding with foam materials helps in distributing the weight evenly all over your back.
 This puts less strain on your spine.

-In addition, the foam padding not only provides cushioning but also improves breathability.
+In addition, the foam padding is breathable and not only provides cushioning but also improves breathability.

 If you have packed some heavy stuff such as the best backpacking hatchet in the pack, the padding will prevent it from pressing against your back.

-Buy a backpack with compartments where you can pack things like travel coffee mug, shoes and cooking items in different compartments.
+Buy a backpack with compartments where you can pack things like travel coffee mugs, shoes, and cooking items in different compartments.

 The best backpack shoulder straps should be at least 2 inches wide.
 They should be properly cushioned to provide the right support and comfort.

-Well, if you can find wider, the better for you.
+Well, if you can find a wider one, the better for you.

 Such straps allow the weight to sit comfortably on your back while preventing any pinching or chafing.